Juan García Abrego: Criminal career

 Reports date his trafficking career beginning in the mid-1970s, exporting marijuana from Mexico into the U.S. states of Texas, Louisiana and Florida.
 In the early 1980s he began incorporating cocaine into the cartel's trafficking operations.
 United States intelligence reports state Guerra reared his nephew on car theft before passing down his criminal enterprise.
-Garcia Abrego was involved in car theft activities since the 1970s along with his best friend Líctor Hazael Marroquín García.
+García Abrego was involved in car theft activities since the 1970s along with his best friend Líctor Hazael Marroquín García.
 The exact date of succession is unknown; however, law enforcement officials recall an incident on January 27, 1987, when Tomás Morlet, former officer in an elite Mexican police force turned national trafficker, exchanged harsh words with García Abrego and was later found, shot twice in the back in the doorway of Guerra's Piedras Negras Restaurant.

 García Abrego is widely known for innovating Mexican trafficking operations, turning them from smugglers into suppliers.
 By renegotiating deals with the Cali Cartel, García Abrego was able to secure 50% of every shipment out of Colombia as payment for delivery, instead of the US$1,500 per kilo they were previously receiving.
 The renegotiating, however, brought a price: the cartel would have to guarantee any shipment from Colombia to its destination.
 This change forced García Abrego to begin stockpiling hundreds of tons of cocaine along Mexico's northern border in warehouses; however, this allowed him to set up his own distribution network and expand his political influence.
 By the end of the 1980s and into the early 1990s, it was estimated García Abrego was smuggling over 300 metric tons per year across the Mexico–United States border.